What is the legal obligation of a lawyer in handling settlement funds where there is a potential child support lien?

-Acting as the zealous attorney, we must dig a little deeper: How did we become aware of the potential child support claim?
-Under Florida Statutes section 409.25656, the Florida Department of Revenue (DOR) has the power to levy any credit or personal property, including insurance settlements, for any past due child support owed to custodial parents who have enlisted the aid of the Office of Child Support Enforcement.
+Acting as the dedicated attorney, we must dig a little deeper.
+How did we become aware of the potential child support claim?
+Florida Statutes section 409.25656 sheds some light on the question.
+The Florida Department of Revenue (DOR) can levy any credit or personal property for any past due child support owed.
+This includes insurance settlements.

 There is a database that tracks bodily injury insurance settlements exceeding $3,000.
 Its purpose is to identify noncustodial parents who owe child support and also have a claim with an insurer.
 The Federal Office of Child Support Enforcement (OCSE) maintains this database via the Child Support Lien Network.

 If OCSE matches an outstanding child support obligation to a claimant, they initiate the garnishment process.
 First, they generate an Income Deduction Notice and mail it to the owing parent and the respective insurance company.
 This puts both parties on notice of the statutory lien.
 Upon settlement of a claim, the insurance company then notifies the attorney of the child support lien.
 Once the attorney receives notice of the lien, they must honor it by settling it on behalf of the parent.

 What If I Mention a Possible Child Support Lien to My Lawyer?

 The situation seems simple.
 When the OCSE asserts a child support lien and the lawyer receives actual notice, the lawyer must honor this lien.
 They’re obligated to, whether the client instructs the attorney to do so or not.
 But what happens when there’s no match, but the client mentioned the possibility of a child support lien during representation?

 The Florida Rules of Professional Conduct aren’t so clear here.
 The Florida Bar hasn’t issued a legal ethics opinion that is on point with this issue.
 Thus, we look to a sister state’s legal ethics opinion for guidance.